 For a few years now, the Hubs writing team has used the informal tagline – “We can make your job easier” – when presenting at conferences or engaging in professional development.
 Making things easy was one of my goals when developing lower primary resources on observing water.

 The junior school day is dominated by literacy and numeracy.
 Fitting in other curriculum areas can be a challenge, and offering good quality science programmes can be even more challenging.
 Finding meaningful and appropriate topics, the necessary resources and equipment and upskilling one’s knowledge can take a good deal of time.
 Angela's aim in writing these junior water resources is to provide an interesting topic with lots of hands-on activities that are educationally engaging and use common items from the classroom or kitchen.

 The science behind observing water

-Our collection of resource on Observing water explores Material World concepts and uses observation as the basis for learning about properties and changes of matter and the structure of matter.
-In their simplest terms, the big science ideas in this science story are:
+Our collection of resources on Observing water explores Material World concepts and uses observation as the basis for learning about properties and changes of matter and the structure of matter.
+In their simplest terms, the big science ideas are: